Developer Guide

 - merging commands such as

-into a single command to show both lists. - manipulating both ListPanels in the UI for Persons and Transactions for these merged commands
+listandlisttxninto a single command to show both lists. - manipulating both ListPanels in the UI for Persons and Transactions for these merged commands